-Irish Creme de Menthe Cocktail Recipe is a delightful way to celebrate the holidays or it makes the perfect dessert!
+Our Irish Creme de Menthe Cocktail Recipe is a delightful way to celebrate the holidays or it makes the perfect dessert!
 Creme de Menthe Cocktails are a lovely way to celebrate special moments in life.
-I love it–cocktails with Creme de Menthe and Rumchata mixed together and they make such a lovely beverage!
+I love it–cocktails with Creme de Menthe and Rumchata together make such a lovely beverage!
 Plus, a little secret we added RumChata and Baileys Irish Cream with our Creme de Menthe.

 Our Irish Creme de Menthe Cocktail Recipe is a spin off of a Irish Holiday beverage called Connolly’s Irish Connection .
 Since I happen to be Irish and my mothers maiden name is Connolly, I figured this drink just had to be made.